Mommy Minute: How to treat a cold at home

 Giving your body enough rest is also recommended.

-It’s important note there’s no way to cure the common cold.
+It’s important to note there’s no way to cure a common cold.
 They normally just go away on their own, so you’ve got to be patient.

 However, if you are starting to feel worse, be sure to talk to your physician.